• Home • Big Bang Cosmology Needs To Be Placed In Time Out • Top Ten • USA • January 2017 •

 Epochs of the Big Bang Cosmology.
 Notwithstanding, one of the most significant contributions of the big bang cosmology and its single trajectory, is the definition of as many as eighteen epochs (currently using Wikipedia definitions), all based on its temperature scale that generally outlines the continued expansion of the universe.

-The Epochs of the Big Bang Cosmology are more simply-and-easily defined using base-2 exponentiation from the other four Planck base units and there is no need for a bang!
-Yes, within our areas of research for an Integrated Universe View (also known as the Big Board-little universe project, and the base-2 view of the universe, each epoch has a corresponding link within our Quiet Expansion.
+The Epochs of the Big Bang Cosmology.
+In our work in December 2011 within a New Orleans high school, we found these epochs are more easily defined using base-2 exponentiation from the other four Planck base units.
+There appears to be no need for a bang!
+Yes, within our search for an Integrated Universe View (we also dubbed it, the Big Board-little universe project, each epoch has a corresponding link within our Quiet Expansion.

-January 12, 2017 Editor’s Note: We will be working on this chart for a very long time.
+January 12, 2017 Editor’s Note: Unless told otherwise, it appears that we will be working on this chart for a very long time.

-We ignore Big Bang Cosmology’s only rule and postulate that the very earliest beginnings of the universe had little to do with temperature.
+We ignore Big Bang Cosmology’s only rule and postulate that the very earliest beginnings of the universe was not driven by temperature.
+It is an affect.

 When Planck Time-Length-Charge-and-Mass are tracked together using base-2 notation, there are about 64 notations before encountering the CERN-scale.
 Those 64 notations are a rich infrastructure to explore.
 Conceptually and historically it has been given several names.
 Called the grid (Frank Wilczek), matrix (Sumit Das, Lei Lu, Miao Li and others), aether (Maxwell), plenun (Plato) or vinculum (Hocking, third paragraph), it is truly a small-scale universe and structure.
 It is smaller than what we call the CERN-scale; it is the first one-third of the total 200+ notations.
 The human scale goes from 67 to 134 and the large scale goes from 134 to just over 200.
 The very last notation within this chart is always the current notation, age of the universe, or the Now.